pgdouyon/vim-accio/README.md

 =====

-Accio asynchronously *summons* build/compiler/linter output to your screen by wrapping the `:compiler` and `:make` commands with [Neovim][]'s job control API and Vim 8's job API.
-Output from these programs is displayed in the following ways:
+Accio asynchronously *summons* build/compiler/linter output to your screen by wrapping the `:compiler` and `:make` commands using both [Neovim][]'s and Vim 8's job control API.
+Output from these programs is displayed in the following
+ways:

 - Populating the quickfix list
 - Placing signs on the error lines
 - Echoing the error message when the cursor is on an error line.

-Note: Vim 8's asynchronous API appears to still be unstable at the time of this writing and causes occasional seg faults.
+Note: Vim 8's job API appears to still be unstable at the time of this writing and causes occasional seg faults.
 I've increased the update interval to try and account for it but use with caution and try not to issue too many Accio commands in a short span of time.

 Usage